Atomazul | Dreamstime

 Chronic dehydration affects the body in a number of ways.

-- It affects your brain.
+- Chronic dehydration affects your brain.
 Chronic dehydration—even if it’s mild—can impact your mood and your cognition.
 Your ability to concentrate, your level of alertness, and your short-term memory may be noticeably affected.

-- It harms your kidneys.
+- Chronic dehydration harms your kidneys.
 Your kidneys require sufficient water in order to properly filter waste from your blood stream and excrete it via urine.
 There is a lot of evidence showing that good hydration levels are associated with less risk of urinary tract infections.

-- It causes headaches.
+- Chronic dehydration causes headaches.
 Many people suffer from dehydration headaches, and chronic dehydration also may trigger migraines.
 While drinking water can help ease the intensity of a headache caused by chronic dehydration, it isn’t clear whether regularly drinking more actually helps prevent them.

 SOURCES & RESOURCES